racz16/WebGL-GLSL-Editor/README.md

 ### Code completion

-The extension provides types, variables, functions, constructors, keywords, qualifiers, qualifier parameters and code snippets using IntelliSense, accoarding to the current scope and shader stage.
+The extension provides types, variables, functions, constructors, keywords, qualifiers, qualifier parameters, preprocessor directives and code snippets using IntelliSense, accoarding to the current scope and shader stage.
 Member variables and vector swizzles are also supported.

 ![code completion](res/png/screenshots/completion.png)

 ### Formatting

 The extension can format the whole source code and it can format a region of the source code.
+The formatting is customizable in the Settings.

 #### Before formatting